awesomediff/cs207-FinalProject/docs/documentation.md

     - The installation code can be found in the ["How to use `awesomediff`"](#how-to-use-awesomediff) section.
   * Dependency
     - `awesomediff` is dependent on the `numpy` package for elementary math functions.
 We also use `pytest` for testing.
-  * Package
-    - We are not using a framework because this package is relatively straightforward.
-We will follow the templates and tutorials on PyPI for the packaging process

 ## Implementation Details

 ### `awesomediff` package structure

 The automatic differentiation functionality is stored in the `core` and `func` modules.
-The applications to machine learning cost functions are stored in the `solvers` modules.
+The applications to machine learning cost functions and Newton's method are stored in the `solvers` modules.
 Additionally, we provide testing modules for each of these implementation modules.

 The `awesomediff` package abstracts these different modules and allows users to access all functionality directly from the `awesomediff` namespace.
 We recommend the following import convention:
 ```python